If you know how to walk, run or ride a bike, then we’ve got more tracks for you than a best of Beyonce playlist. Let’s do this thing.

 Hike like a pro

-If you’re a keen but unseasoned hiker and can’t face the prep for a multi-dayer, there are some epic mini-adventure tour companies based in and around our national parks that will do most of the thinking for you.
-Primal Adventures plans trekking trips and can equip you with a pretty thorough training plan, which you can practise across Sydney parks.
+If you’re a keen but unseasoned hiker and can’t face the prep for a multi-dayer, there are some epic mini-adventure tour companies that will do the heavy lifting for you.
+Check out these guided options for our spectacular NSW Great Walks, which range from pack-free hikes to fully-catered experiences and offer an easy entry into the world of multi-day hiking.
 Before you know it you’ll be interval training on your commute to work and lunging in the coffee queue.

 -